-We at CTech Corporation provide an alternative solution for the conventional methods against these pesky little pests.
-These products are based on green technology which gives effective solution.
 Our product TermirepelTM is an extremely low concern extremely low toxicity, non-carcinogenic and non-mutagenic compounds and non-hazardous insect/termite aversive.
 It combines the best of chemistry and green practices to give an environmentally safe product which keeps away effectively while at the same time guaranteeing safety to the environment, plants, animals and fragile ecosystems.

 Our product works on the mechanism of repellency.
 It temporarily inhibits the mating cycle of the insects.
 The product impairs the ability of the insects to reproduce, that is the insects will not lay eggs or the laid eggs will be infertile.
 The product causes feeding disruption in an insect by triggering an unpleasant reaction within the insect which might try to feed on the application.
 The product temporarily blocks the reproduction system of the insects by hindering the release of the vital hormones for growth.

 Our product is available in three forms viz.
 Masterbatch, Liquid Concentrate, and Lacquer.